dact-chant/PyCantus/docs/source/development_docs.md

 - `provenance (str)`: Name of the place of source origin.
 - `cursus (str)`: Secular (Cathedral, Roman) or Monastic cursus of the source.

-The \* signals that such attribute always has some value (is not equal to `None` or empty string `''`).
+The \* signals that such an attribute always has some value (is not equal to `None` or an empty string `''`).

-Here we would like to point out the inconsistency in filling the data fields among source databases, about sources this holds even more then about chants.
+Here we would like to point out the inconsistency in filling the data fields among source databases, about sources this holds even more than about chants.

 #### Functional attributes: